jbkunst/chessboardjs-themes/readme.md

 ## Why this

-For necessity I needed remove images requiriments for pieces, so an alternative was turn image to a data-uri format.
+For necessity I needed remove images requiriments for pieces, so an alternative was turn image to a data-uri format (via R script, that was the fun part ;) ).

 Other reson was have more pieces themes.